 Nonfiction Editor, Ciarra Smith

-Ciarra is a sophomore Biochemistry major whose home state is “the South.”
+Ciarra is a junior Biochemistry major whose home state is “the South.”
 While she adores all things science, her first love always has been literature.
 In her efforts to bridge her passions, she dreams of storytelling neuroscience in a manner similar to that of The Great Oliver Sacks while simultaneously script writing for a children’s animation company.
 It’ll all work out, she promises!

 Public Relations Officer, Danielle Stratman

 Danielle is a senior earning her degree in English with a minor in Marketing.
 When she graduates in May 2017, she plans to earn her master’s in Marketing and hopes to pursue a career in the publishing industry afterwards.
 Growing up with a dad in the Navy and having to move every two years gave her a love for experiencing new places, and she wants to move to a city like Boston or Chicago after leaving graduate school.
 When she’s not binge watching Gilmore Girls, she enjoys hiking and going to concerts.
 Her greatest passion, though, is training and competing in equestrian sport, something she’s pursued since the age of four.